retowuest/autoMrP/README.md

 Note, that because we want the standard MrP model to use only two context-level variables while we want our classifiers to use all six context-level variables, we specify the context-level variables to be used for the standard MrP model in the argument `mrp.L2.x = c("L2.x1", "L2.x2")`.

+EBMA tuning is quite exhaustive with the default settings and takes quite long.
+We reduce the search grid to speed up the proccess by setting the argument `ebma.tol` and `ebma.n.draws`.

 ```R
 out <- autoMrP::auto_MrP(
   y = "YES",